Types of Fraud Charges in Florida

 Forgery is the falsifying of a document with the intent to defraud another person.
 Uttering is the passing of such a document knowing it to be forged and with the intent to defraud.
 Although the facts may arise from a single event, Forgery and Uttering are crimes independent of each other.

 This is essentially passing a bad check.
-This act becomes criminal if the payor knows there are insufficient funds in the account and he knows there is no arrangement with the bank to pay the amount in question.
+This act becomes criminal if the payor knows there are insufficient funds in the account, and they know there is no arrangement with the bank to pay the amount in question.

 Fraudulent use of a credit card

-Occurs when a person uses a credit card with the intent to defraud for the purpose of obtaining good or services.
+This occurs when a person uses a credit card with the intent to defraud to obtain goods or services.
 These cases generally involve credit cards that are stolen or forged.

-As a felony prosecutor, Attorney Brandon Gans handled many white collar crime and fraud cases.
-He understands the nature of these offenses and body of potential evidence.
+As a felony prosecutor, Attorney Brandon Gans handled many white-collar crime and fraud cases.
+He understands the nature of these offenses and the body of potential evidence.
 Attorney Brandon Gans uses that knowledge to find deficiencies in the prosecution’s case when defending these types of charges.